Your personal safety

 Making sure where you live is secure is important regardless of where you are.
 A lot of commonsense proactive steps get forgotten in our daily lives, so it's always important to remember these tips.

-- Lock doors and windows when you leave, are alone or asleep.
+- Lock doors and windows when you leave, are alone or are asleep.
 Don't prop open exterior doors.

 - Tell someone you trust if you'll be away from home for a long time.